Wendy’s Child Syndrome

 Second, I was advised in person, by emails, and via other associates, that if I criticized Wendy, I would get personally attacked and blackballed, and my projects would be boycotted.
 Guess what?
 This intimidation is precisely what motivated me, even more enthusiastically, to continue my research into this incestuous cult.
 I felt like the investigative reporter who is on to something big.
 I wondered: why would they not take my critical investigations in their stride, given how they pride themselves on claims of being open-minded?

 While at first the Ramakrishna Mission was reluctant to battle against the academic establishment on these blatant misportrayals, one of its monks, Swami Tyagananda, started to take the matter seriously.
 But this happened only after Kripal’s thesis began to devastate Ramakrishna’s reputation in the mainstream, including in American schools.
-This led Swami Tyagananda to write his 130-page rebuttal, that lists many serious errors in Kripal’s work[ ].
+This led Swami Tyagananda to write his 130-page rebuttal, that lists many serious errors in Kripal’s work[ x ].
 Kripal turned down my suggestion to include a summary of Tyagananda’s rebuttal at the end of his book, in a new edition, and cited all sorts of technical and scholarly reasons that are illogical.[ xi ]

 After summarizing a few of Kripal’s glaring errors of scholarship below, I shall explain why such bogus scholarship, especially since it gets legitimized and popularized by sheer mafia-like politics, is very dangerous at many different levels.